 The ARP entry can be static or dynamic, If you wanted to create a static ARP entry in windows you can do so by entering the below command, you will have to map the MAC address to the IP address manually.

 Now when I look into the ARP table again I can see that the new ARP entry is added.

 How do I delete the arp entry which we just added? you can simply type below command.

-Both windows and Linux managing the ARP table are similar, except few differences, so let’s look at how to manage the ARP table in Linux.
+Both windows and Linux manage the ARP table similar way, except a few differences, so let’s look at how to manage the ARP table in Linux.

 [[email protected] ~]# arp -a gateway (192.168.1.1) at 94:3f:c2:a0:84:65 [ether] on ens1 [[email protected] ~]#

 We can only see the default gateway dynamic arp entry in this Linux box.

 How to Add static ARP entry Linux?